-Samara Parra (She/Her) moved to Seattle two years ago from Boston where she finished her degree in Political Science.
-She currently works as a Youth Organizer at immigrant-rights organization OneAmerica, to ensure youth are always engaged in the political process.
-Her passion for immigrant and refugee rights rose from her own experience as an immigrant from Colombia, and her fight for justice keeps getting stronger by working with youth who experience the same challenges she once faced.
-In her free time she enjoys reading, swimming, and painting.
+Samara Parra (She/Her/Hers) currently works as the Civic Engagement Manager at OneAmerica, an immigrant-rights organization.
+She leads the voter registration program and manages the organization’s political campaigns.
+Samara’s passion for immigrant and refugee rights rose from her own experience as an immigrant from Colombia and her fight for justice keeps getting stronger by working with youth who experience the same challenges she once faced.
+She cares about the Bus’s mission to develop the skills of young people who will take charge of making changes in their communities.
+In her free time, you can find Samara exploring the city with friends, reading, swimming, and just being awesome.

 Shaine Truscott (she/her) is the Director of Member Programs at SEIU 775 and a lifetime Washingtonian.
 She spends her days working to improve the wages, benefits and working conditions of 45,000 long-term caregivers, and helping develop their leadership and activism.
 When she’s not working, Shaine is involved in the local music and arts community.
 Shaine believes that politics should be fun, and if they aren’t, we’re doing something wrong.